-- 5.1 Fire Marshall training includes: - How and when to check areas to ensure that people have evacuated; - An overview of the school's emergency plan including the role of those assisting in evacuations; - The location of the 'Control' and 'Assembly' Points; - Understanding of the fire detection and alarm system and the fire equipment available;
+- 5.1 Fire Marshall training includes: - How and when to check areas to ensure that people have evacuated. - An overview of the School's emergency plan including the role of those assisting in evacuations. - The location of the 'Control' and 'Assembly' Points. - Understanding of the fire detection and alarm system and the fire equipment available. - Reporting procedures for non-compliant issues. - The Chief Fire Marshall is responsible for the weekly testing of all fire alarm systems within the School's buildings.

-- Reporting procedures for non-compliant issues. - 5.2 The Chief Fire Marshall is responsible for the weekly testing of all fire alarm systems within the school's buildings. - 5.3 The Chief Fire Marshall is responsible for ensuring the on-going maintenance of all the school's fire alarm systems, within the school buildings. - 5.4 The Fire Marshall has the following tasks - In the event of a fire alarm, to call/liaise with the Fire services and Southern Monitoring Company as appropriate. - To ensure that all occupants of a building evacuate the building in an orderly manner using the recognised evacuation routes. - To assist with the control of pupils, staff and visitors in the fire assembly area. - If there has been a false alarm, the Fire Brigade will decide when to silence all fire panels and reenter the building. - To report faulty firefighting and fire detection equipment to the Head. - To make recommendations to improve fire safety. - 5.5 The Chief Fire Marshall will ensure that appropriate procedures are in place for ensuring that safety precautions are properly managed, formulated and disseminated to all staff.
+- 5.2 The Chief Fire Marshall is responsible for ensuring the ongoing maintenance of all the School's fire alarm systems, within the School buildings. - 5.3 The Chief Fire Marshall has the following tasks. - In the event of a fire alarm, to call/liaise with the Fire services and Southern Monitoring Company as appropriate. - To ensure that all occupants of a building evacuate the building in an orderly manner using the recognised evacuation routes. - To assist with the control of pupils, staff, and visitors in the designated fire assembly areas. - If there has been a false alarm, the Fire Brigade will decide when to silence all fire panels and re-enter the building. - To report faulty firefighting and fire detection equipment to the Head. - To make recommendations to improve fire safety. - 5.4 The Chief Fire Marshall will ensure that appropriate procedures are in place to ensure that safety precautions are properly managed, formulated and disseminated to all staff.
 These procedures include fire drills and the use of fire extinguishers.
-A copy of the school evacuation procedure is available in all key areas.
+A copy of the School evacuation procedure is available in all key areas.
 There is one exit door from each room and on leaving the room the exit routes are clearly displayed.
-All staff, visitors and volunteers should be fully conversant with the evacuation procedures in the case of a fire/bomb threat. - 5.6 The following arrangements have been made for maintenance:
+All staff, visitors and volunteers should be fully conversant with the evacuation procedures in the case of a fire/bomb threat. - 5.5 The following arrangements have been made for maintenance:

-Frequency Item By whom On-going Check signage, safety clips on fire extinguishers, Premises Manager ensure that fire doors are not wedged open.
-Weekly Test fire panels on Wednesday (or a specified Premises Manager other day) between 0700 -0730.
-Termly Test fire panels and devices.
-External Contractor Half yearly & Test all fire extinguishers, check all fire blankets, External Annually service Ansul Suppression systems, deep clean Contractor
+Frequency Item By whom On-going Check signage, safety clips on fire extinguishers, ensure that fire doors are not wedged open.
+Estates Manager Weekly Test fire panels on Wednesday (or a specified other day) between 0700 -0730.
+Estates Manager Termly Test fire panels and devices.
+External Contractor Half yearly & annually Test all fire extinguishers, check all fire blankets, service Ansul Suppression systems, deep clean